DragonSlayer87/eXtremeServer/README.md

         - autotools (for both)
         - libtool (for both)

-    1. Download and unpack latest git repository (git clone https://www.github.com/budspencer1/GoldMod-Cube2.git)
+    1. Download and unpack latest git repository (git clone https://www.github.com/budspencer1/eXtremeServer.git)
-    2. type in console: cd GoldMod-Cube2 (connects to GoldMod-Cube2 repository)
+    2. type in console: cd eXtremeServer (connects to eXtremeServ repository)
     3. type in console: cd src (connects you to src/ directory) (4.
 Clean it: make clean (cleans archive))
-    5.0 Build it for Linux: make (compiles GoldMod) 5.1 Build it for Windows: make -f Makefile.win32 (executes src/Makefile.win32 to cross-compile from linux to windows) (6.
+    5.0 Build it for Linux: make (compiles eXtremeServer) 5.1 Build it for Windows: make -f Makefile.win32 (executes src/Makefile.win32 to cross-compile from linux to windows) (6.
 Clean it again: make clean)
-    If you did it as i described, a "GoldMod64"(linux) or a "GoldModServer.exe"(windows) in GoldMod-Cube2 main directory To run Linux Server: cd GoldMod-Cube2
+    If you did it as i described, a "eXtremeServ64"(linux) or a "eXtremeServer.exe"(windows) in eXtremeServer main directory To run Linux Server: cd eXtremeServer
-                            ./Goldmod64
+                            ./eXtremeServer
-    To run Windows Server: go to mod archive start GoldModServer.exe
+    To run Windows Server: go to mod archive start eXtremeServer.exe

     PS: DON'T FORGET TO SETUP SERVER.
 Just rename "server-init.cfg.default" to "server-init.cfg" and setup server with that file.
 Save and close it and start server.
     PPS: You don't need to do Step 4 and 6.
 This command just clean your mod archive from the while compiling generated .o files -> saves disk space